andreaharit/openspace-organizer/README.md

 ## Description
 OpenOrganizer is python program that randomly assigns people to seats on tables.

+The program reads user provided settings from an file_utils.
+Where:
+* source_file is the name of the csv file with people's name
+* num_tables is the number of tables available at the OpenSpace.
+* num seats is the number of seats that each table has.

-By importing a user provided CSV file with people's names, then asking user for number of tables and seats.
-And finally exports the distribuition via a CSV file where:
+And exports the distribuition via a CSV file where:

 * Column 1 = Table number.
 * Column 2 = Name of a person seating at that table.